Top 50 Famous Cartoon Character Dog Names

 Mild-mannered shoeshine boy by day transformed into superhero Underdog whenever Polly Purebred is in trouble.
 Underdog speaks primarily in rhyme and most of his rescues cause substantial damage.
 Those who complain are regularly met with, "I am a hero who never fails.
 I cannot be bothered with such details."

-Female Cartoon Names
+Best Female Cartoon Names

 - Angel: From Lady and the Tramp 2: Scamp's Adventure, Angel is Scamp's love interest.
 Scamp, son of Lady and Tramp, has a wild streak.
 With him, Angel has a series of adventures with the Junkyard Dogs and the obligatory dog catcher.